Outreach

 Grace’s Kitchen first opened in the early 1970s, when parishioners of Grace Episcopal Church began providing soup and sandwiches to their hungry neighbors in the heart of White Plains.
 Today, the mission of Grace’s Kitchen remains the same.
 Once a month our volunteers pick up sandwich supplies from our Church kitchen.
 They have the option to either make sandwiches in the Church kitchen or at their own home.
 Sandwiches are prepared on the Wednesday before delivery and are delivered the next day, at 10:30A.M. on Thursday.

 Finally, remember our chapter is connected.
-Follow us on Facebook and Instagram where you can see photos, read about our ministries, clubs and events, and see what we do together to make the world better.
+Follow us on Facebook and Instagram where you can see photos, read about our ministries, clubs and events, and see what we all do to make the world better.

 With gratitude and love,